Words hold power.

 On the first day of summer break, I continued to work.
 After all, lesson plans required updating, and new ones would be circling the drain if I didn’t get busy.
 I continued to ignore everything else, so I wouldn’t be reminded of April’s disaster.

 During this same time, I also had some great experiences.
 My oldest grandson graduated from high school.
 Time spent with family at a nearby ranch was so amazing and a sweet break from the gloom.
-I had teaching friends that gathered around me and uplifted while I felt wounded and worthless.
-Students and their families blessed me with sweet words and gifts, and their kindness reminded me of the joys of teaching.
+I had amazing friends that gathered around me and uplifted me while I felt wounded and worthless.
 Even my pups sensed something was wrong with their human mama and stayed extra close.